 - Relevant bibliography (list of publications relevant to the subject)

-Please note: All proposals will be reviewed by several faculty members some of whom may not be specialists in your field.
-Therefore, it will be of advantage to you if your research proposal is comprehensible also to non-specialist reviewers.
+(c) All proposals will be reviewed by several faculty members some of whom may not be specialists in your field.
+Therefore, your research proposal should be accessible also to non-specialist reviewers.

-(c) Successful project proposals will draw on findings from the complementary side of mind or brain research.
-Results from the complementary field should play an essential role in achieving the objectives described in the research proposal such that “brain”-related research will also cover mental phenomena, and, conversely, “mind”-related projects incorporate findings from brain research.
-This requires sufficient grounding in the complementary field.
-Formal training or a degree in the complementary field would be most welcome but is not mandatory.
+(d) Successful project proposals will draw on findings from both mind and brain research.
+Results from both fields should play an essential role in achieving the objectives described in the research proposal.
+This means: “Brain”-related research should also cover mental phenomena, and “Mind”-related projects should incorporate findings from brain research.
+This requires sufficient grounding in the complementary field, but formal training or a degree in the complementary field is not mandatory.

 - Max. five pages.
 Please note: Excess text will be blacked out!